-Our global laboratory generates flammable & explosive test data for your combustible dusts and powders to aid in characterizing, preventing, protecting and mitigating combustible dust explosions and fire hazards.
+Our UK laboratory generates flammable & explosive test data for your combustible dusts and powders to aid in characterising, preventing, protecting and mitigating combustible dust explosions and fire hazards.

 Dust Combustibility (Group A/B)

 Please contact us if you have any bespoke combustible dust or powder testing requirements, or if you require consultancy services related to powder and combustible dust explosion safety.

 Protecting your people, workplaces, business and the environment from an explosion hazard, fire or other combustible dust hazard will rely on the awareness, mitigation and maintenance of potentially combustible materials.

 As part of your process, a thorough understanding of how to manage or eliminate these combustible dust and powder dangers to avoid catastrophe is required.